 My research can be broadly defined as touching economic questions as they relate to both time and space.
 For most of my graduate career, I have been funded by the Freight Transportation Research Institute within the School of Economic Sciences at WSU; hence, my research tends to use transportation related data to answer economic questions.
 I have also dabbled in the economics of housing markets.

 My research interests are in applied microeconomics, applied econometrics, and behavioral economics.
+You can view my statement on research here.

 The title of my dissertation is Topics in Spatial-Temporal Economics.
 The papers that make up my dissertation are: